How to Pay for Nursing Home; Assisted Living Facility; or Home Health Care?

 Do All Nursing Homes Accept Medicaid

-Q. How does a person pay for a nursing home
+Q. How does a person pay for a nursing home in Florida?

-Q. How can I pay for assisted living with no money
+Q. How can I pay for assisted living with no money?

-Q. What is the average monthly cost for assisted living in Florida
+Q. What is the average monthly cost for assisted living in Florida?

-Q. Is assisted living the same as a nursing home
+Q. Is assisted living the same as a nursing home?

 Schedule A